RAHUL-AMBARAGONDA/azure-secure-three-tier-architecture/README.md

 --admin-password <YourPassword>
 ```

-- What happens?
-An Azure SQL Server is created with admin credentials.
+**- What happens?** An Azure SQL Server is created with admin credentials.
 This server will host the SQL database for the application.

-Enable Firewall Rules
+**Enable Firewall Rules**

 By default, Azure SQL Database is not accessible from outside the Azure environment.
 Firewall rules